GesJeremie/faker-elixir/README.md

 FakerElixir is an Elixir package that **generates fake data** for you.
 Whether you need to **seed** your database, create **factories** for your project, FakerElixir is here for you :punch:.

+If you like this library ... you should star it :star2:

 ## Installation